Jasmineqqqqq/unified_internship/README.md

 # unified_internship
-I have worked pon ywo datsets - heart disease and FDI trend analysis
+I have worked on two datasets - heart disease and FDI trend analysis